-12. Opinions on other matters prescribed by the Companies Act 2006
+12. Opinions on other matters under the terms of our engagement letter

 In our opinion, based on the work undertaken in the course of the audit:

 - The information given in the strategic report and the directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - The strategic report and the directors' report have been prepared in accordance with applicable legal requirements.